zyllio/zyllio-plugin-reactjs/README.md

 # Zyllio Plugin ReactJS : Chart

-This Zyllio plugin is a Chart Component implmented using [ReactJS](https://reactjs.org/)
+This Zyllio plugin is a Chart Component implemented using [ReactJS](https://reactjs.org/)

 This Component uses the Zyllio SDK Storage API to retrieve the Chart data